 While this process is taking place, the butter begins to rise at the top of the saucepan, and then it turns solid.
 The outcome achieved is a very creamy and tan color.
 It has a very soft earthy scent.
 The main benefit of using this shea butter is that it is 100% natural and can be used as an ingredient in many skincare and body care products.

-It contains natural skin healing properties that can help heal skin infections or wounds.
 One of the uses of shea butter is seen as perfect tattoo balm.
 Shea butter is rich in vitamin A, which also helps improve skin texture.